 Emerald stud metals include popular choices such as, platinum, gold and sterling silver.
-24 karat is the purest of gold that exists in the market, but because of its malleability, it has to have other metals as alloy in order to make it durable.
+24 karat is the purest of gold that exists in the market, but because of its malleability, it has to have other metals as an alloy in order to make it durable.
 Durability is required for it to be worn on a daily basis.
-Gold is available in rose, yellow and white, when it is mixed with other metals.
+Gold is available in rose, yellow and white when it is mixed with other metals.
 When it is mixed with copper and zinc, the result is yellow gold, while a mixture with silver and palladium give white gold.
 When it is mixed with copper, rose gold is the result.

 Platinum is a more expensive metal than gold, both hypoallergenic and highly durable, with great luster.
-Platinum is mixed with a minimal amount of iridium, but is usually 90-95% pure.
-Ultimately, platinum is a heavier, more dense and durable metal.
+Platinum is mixed with a minimal amount of iridium but is usually 90-95% pure.
+Ultimately, platinum is a heavier, more dense, and durable metal.
 However, it is heavier so be sure that it is comfortable for you to wear.
-Gold is a classic choice, in terms of weight, durability and versatility in matching with both diamonds and gemstones.
+Gold is a classic choice, in terms of weight, durability, and versatility in matching with both diamonds and gemstones.

 Screw backings are secure and classic.
 The emerald is held in place by either a prong or bezel setting.
 Attached to the basket that holds the stone, are screw posts onto which a backing gets screwed on.
 This makes for a secure and sturdy fastening that enables one to wear emerald stud earrings regularly without any risk of them falling out.